rmunro/active_learning_imagenet/README.md

  `python active_learning_for_images.py --directory=DIRECTORY_OF_IMAGES`

-Where `DIRECTORY_OF_IMAGES` is the directory containing the JPGs you want apply Active Learning to.
+Where `DIRECTORY_OF_IMAGES` is the directory containing the JPGs you want to apply Active Learning to.